dimazhiv/dnz_mobile_app/README.md

-# dnz_gallery_mobile_app
+# dnz_mobile_app
-Demo mobile application for show F1 drivers table from: https://ergast.com/mrd/
+Demo mobile application for 2 feature:
+ - F1 drivers table from: https://ergast.com/mrd/
+ - photo gallery from flickr.com

 Manual is valid for MacOS.
 For another OS commands can be different.